FixMyBerlin/fixmy.frontend/README.md

 ### Translating

-In order to create translations for the entries generated in the previous step, the relevant file at `/src/lang/translations/[language code].json` is updated with the new entries.
+In order to create translations for the entries generated in the previous step, the relevant file at `/src/lang/translations/[language code].json` needs to be updated with the new entries (manually).

 ### Compiling